erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 2. Identify the base case(s) in Binary Search
 3. Explain why Binary Search has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: ImplRealizationtermediate)

 4. Implement Binary Search from scratch using only the function signature
 5. Modify Binary Search to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Binary Search for a specific use case (e.g., nearly sorted data)
+7. Optimize Binary Search for a specifapplyuse case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Binary Search
 9. Compare Binary Search performance with alternative algorithms on large datasets